Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Learn and Contribute:

-• Educate yourself about sea turtle conservation efforts in Palawan.
-Some local organizations work to protect sea turtles, and your participation may contribute to their conservation.
+• Educate yourself about turtle conservation efforts in Palawan.
+Some local organizations work to protect all types of turtles, and your participation may contribute to their conservation.

 11. Environmental Responsibility: